jinhojsk515/spmm/README.md

 Arguments can be passed with commands, or edited manually in the running code.
 But default values are already good to go, unless you want to modify the model size.

--Property generation: The model takes the query molecules in , and generate its 53 chemical properties that are used in the pre-training process.
+-Property generation: The model takes the query molecules in 'input_file', and generate their 53 chemical properties that are used in the pre-training process.

 ```
 python pg.py --checkpoint './Pretrain/checkpoint_08.pth' --input_file './data/pubchem-10m-simple.txt'